Anastasia Island Branch

 Little Ones Craft Time: Wednesdays @ 10:45am

-Storytimes run through December 3.
-Baby & Toddler storytimes are for children up to 18 months.
-Craft time is open to all children and focuses on teaching scissor, glue and coloring skills.
-Preschool storytimes are open to any child who can sit for longer stories and participate in active songs.
+Storytimes run through April 29.
+Baby & Toddler storytimes are for children up to 18 months of age.
+Craft time is open to all children and focuses on teaching scissor, glue, and coloring skills.
+Preschool storytimes are open to any child who can sit for longer stories and participate in active songs, counting and colors in Spanish.
 Come for songs, stories, and fun.
+Baby/Spanish storytime consists of lap-sit rhymes, songs, and stories in both English and Spanish.
 We look forward to seeing you.

 Our special guest will be Silke Royer from My Pet Camp located in St. Augustine, Florida.
 Silke will discuss how to create a healthy and well-balanced relationship with your dog.
 From good communication skills to fun games and activities you can share with your dog, she will also share some insights on creating a positive environment for your dog to ensure he/she will fit in well within our human social structure.
 This program is open to the public.
 Please No Dogs.
 For more information about Silke and My Pet Camp visit: www.mypetcamp.com For more information about the program contact Julie at: (904) 471-5579

 Friday, February 20 @ 2pm

 Come join us for our Author Book Club.
 This month's author is Les Standiford.
 Read any book by Les Standiford and come in ready to discuss that book with the group.
 What are your favorite things about this author?
 Why do you follow this author?
 Do you have an author you'd like us to discuss?
 Come in and take part in our newest group.
 Author will not be present, this is simply a discussion group.

 Wednesday, February 25 @ 2:30pm